 The bimonthly and clean metals programs are comprised of 15 sampling stations along the Ohio River.
 Grab samples are collected from sites once every other month.
-Parameters monitored by ORSANCO for which there are in-stream water quality criteria for public water supply protection include arsenic, barium, silver, copper, nickel, selenium, thallium, total mercury, zinc, cyanide, chloride, fluoride, nitrates, nitrites, phenolics, and sulfates.
-Data included in this report were collected from January 2009 to Oct.
-2013.
-Bacteriological surveys are important to ensure that the fecal coliform criterion for drinking water-2,000 colonies/100 ml as a monthly geometric mean-is not exceeded.
-From 2009 through 2013, bacteria data were collected during the contact recreation season (May through October) in Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville.
+Parameters monitored by ORSANCO for which there are in-stream water quality criteria for public water supply protection include arsenic, barium, silver, copper, nickel, selenium, thallium, zinc, cyanide, chloride, fluoride, nitrates, nitrites, phenolics, and sulfates.
+Data included in this report were collected from January 2010 to Dec.
+2014.
+Bacteriological data are compared against the fecal coliform criterion for drinking water-2,000 colonies/100 ml as a monthly geometric mean (Table 10).
+From 2010 through 2014, bacteria data were collected during the contact recreation season (April through October) in Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville.
 In addition, the Commission mailed surveys to all Ohio River water utilities, requesting information about their source water quality.
-ORSANCO received responses from 13 utilities which represent a forty percent response rate.
-Questionnaires asked utilities if there were frequent intake closures due to spills, whether violations of finished drinking water maximum contaminant levels (MCLs) occurred due to source water quality, or whether "non-routine" or extraordinary treatment due to source water quality was necessary to meet finished water MCLs.
-In addition to the guestionnaires, MCL violations were downloaded from EPA's website the Safe Drinking Water Information System (SDWIS).
+ORSANCO received responses from 16 utilities.
+Questionnaires asked utilities if there were intake closures due to spills, whether violations of finished drinking water maximum contaminant levels (MCLs) occurred due to source water quality, or whether "non-routine" or extraordinary treatment due to source water quality was necessary to meet finished water MCLs.
+In addition to the questionnaires, MCL violations were identified from EPA's data base, the Safe Drinking Water Information System (SDWIS).
 Assessment of these data is as follows:

-• Pollutant criteria are exceeded in 10 percent or less of the samples collected.
+- Pollutant criteria are exceeded in 10 percent or less of the samples collected, and - There are no finished water MCL violations caused by Ohio River water quality.